 |30 HZ to 58 HZ||Gamma Waves|

 The formation of this illusionary beat creates a sense of balance and harmony in the brain.
-It helps you direct all your good energy on the focus subject and also helps in getting rid of the imbalance and the distraction of the mid.
+It helps you direct all your good energy on the focus subject and also helps in getting rid of the imbalance and the distraction of the mind.
 Binaural beats are more often than not used by doctors for medical treatments.
 In fact, it is used as a short cut and a better method of meditating.

 Types of Binaural Beats

 As a student, I have personally used these during my exams in order to concentrate and to my surprise, it was a great success.
-The synchronization created by these helped me focus on my subject matter irrespective of the fact that there was constant distraction in my environment.
+The synchronisation created by these helped me focus on my subject matter irrespective of the fact that there was constant distraction in my environment.

 You too can try these out.
 Binaural beats are available on App Store at: https://itunes.apple.com/us/app/binaural-beats/id597146594?mt=8 and at the Play Store at: https://play.google.com/store/apps/details?id=com.ihunda.android.binauralbeat&hl=en